TrePe0/aoc-plugin/README.md

 - Click on "Load unpacked" button and choose directory from above

 ### Firefox
-- Create directory with all the files
+- Download xpi file from [Releases](https://github.com/TrePe0/aoc-plugin/releases)
-- On [about:addons](about:addons) click cog icon and choose Debug Add-ons
+- On [about:addons](about:addons) click cog icon and choose Install Add-on From File...
-- Click on "Load Temporary Add-on" button and choose manifest.json from above directory
-- **Restarting Firefox will erase the plugin**

 License
 ----